 Before joining Imperial College, he was a postdoctoral research fellow in the Robotics, Brain and Cognitive Sciences department of the Italian Institute of Technology, where his research focused on the use of haptic technology for psychophysics and rehabilitation.

-et al., 2021, Novel robotic technology for the rapid intraoperative manufacture of patient specific instrumentation allowing for improved glenoid component accuracy in shoulder arthroplasty: a cadaveric study, Journal of Shoulder and Elbow Surgery, Vol:31, ISSN:1058-2746, Pages:561-570
+et al., 2022, Novel robotic technology for the rapid intraoperative manufacture of patient-specific instrumentation allowing for improved glenoid component accuracy in shoulder arthroplasty: a cadaveric study, Journal of Shoulder and Elbow Surgery, Vol:31, ISSN:1058-2746, Pages:561-570

 et al., 2021, Augmented-reality-assisted K-wire placement for glenoid component positioning in reversed shoulder arthroplasty: a proof-of-concept study, Journal of Personalized Medicine, Vol:11, ISSN:2075-4426, Pages:1-8